Henry Briones: Ultimate Fighting Championship

 The bout between Briones and Brad Pickett was rescheduled for the third time on March 18, 2017, at UFC Fight Night: Manuwa vs. Anderson, and yet again the bout was cancelled due to Briones withdrew from the fight one week before the event and was replaced by Marlon Vera.

 Briones faced Rani Yahya on August 5, 2017, at UFC Fight Night: Pettis vs. Moreno.
 He lost the fight via a kimura submission in the first round.

 Briones faced Frankie Saenz on May 19, 2018, at UFC Fight Night 129.
 He lost the fight by unanimous decision.

 On November 5, 2019, it was announced that Briones had been released from the UFC following four straight losses in the promotion.

 Personal life

 Briones' moniker "Bure" was coined by hockey fans where they saw the similarity between Briones and the Russian ice hockey player, Pavel Bure, during his high school years when Brones played hockey league in Mexico.
 Briones decided to keep the nickname given by fans to honour them where he spent 14 years of his life in the sport.

-Briones worked in a law firm during the weekdays and worked as a bar tender during the weekends prior fight professionally.
+Briones worked in a law firm during the weekdays and worked as a bar tender during the weekends prior to fighting professionally.